-Wiggins and Tighe, in their oft quoted book Understanding by Design, caution us to not use the word ‘understanding’ too loosely.
+How do we measure learners’ understanding?
+What sets the master teacher apart from the amateur?
+The masters have perfected assessment for understanding, rather than simply knowledge.
+However, in their oft-quoted book Understanding by Design, Grant Wiggins and Jay McTighe caution us to not use the word ‘understanding’ too loosely.
 They urge us to be “mindful of our tendency to use the words understand and know interchangeably.”

-Understanding is better defined through the presence of other entities surrounding it, rather than by the object itself.
-So the following 5 skills are present in a student who understands.
+Rather than by the object itself, understanding is better defined through the presence of the entities surrounding it.
+The following 5 skills are present in a student who understands.

-By seeing these traits, we can deduce student understanding.
-Using these terms, one can easily formulate thinking questions that encourage students to truly think and understand.
+By seeing these traits, we can effectively measure learners’ understanding.
+Additionally, we can easily formulate thinking questions that encourage students to truly think and understand using these terms:

 - Explain the reasons for the drafting of the Declaration of Independence.